debalex77/USG/README.md

-## USG - Record of ultrasound examinations
+## USG - Evidence of ultrasound examinations
 The application for the evidence of patients who have passed ultrasound investigations, with the memory of contact
 details and identity documents.